Frequently Asked Questions

 Q: I missed a class because I was ill and I have a letter from my doctor.
 Will I be counted absent for that day?

-A: You will be counted absent; however, because you have a letter from the doctor saying you were ill and could not attend class, you can make-up any work you missed that day.
+A: You will be counted absent; however, because you have a letter from the doctor saying you were ill and could not attend class owing to the illness, or proof of hospitalization, you can receive "grade averaging."

 Q: How many excused absences can I have?